Placeholder

 Calgary is a city known for its can-do attitude, and the people who make up the Alberta Health Services-Calgary Zone and the University of Calgary are examples of that spirit.
 Our Section amalgamates the clinicaleducational, and research expertise of these individuals and serves as a world-class training facility for those wishing to pursue Clinical Pharmacology and Toxicology as a career.

-Finally, our 2021-2025 Strategic Plan aligns the Section more closely with both AHS and the University of Calgary.
+Finally, our revised 2021-2025 Strategic Plan aligns the Section more closely with both AHS and the University of Calgary.

 On behalf of the Section of CPT, thanks for visiting our website.
 We look forward to working with you.